 SUBJECT: ALTERED SPACE

-Christina Waterson (2010) undertook to study the origins of patters and their relation to 3Dimensional spaces and objects and her Fellowship saw her travel to Japan, China, Hong Kong, Turkey and the UK.
+Christina Waterson (2010) undertook to study the origins of patterns and their relation to 3Dimensional spaces and objects and her Fellowship saw her travel to Japan, China, Hong Kong, Turkey and the UK.

-Christine began her career in design and architecture, defining and creating spaces to meet the specific requirements of each brief and project, focussing on the nuts and bolts of design, planning and materials.
+Christina began her career in design and architecture, defining and creating spaces to meet the specific requirements of each brief and project, focusing on the nuts and bolts of design, planning and materials.